tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/1/Activities/01-Stu_Activate_Network/README.md

 ## Hints

-* If you aren't seeing any movement in the wallet amounts after sending/receiving transactions, make sure you are sending a large enough sum of ETH to see actual movement in the digits.
+* If you aren't seeing any movement in the wallet amounts in MyCrypto after sending/receiving transactions, make sure you are sending a large enough sum of ETH to see actual movement in the digits.
 You may have to click on the amount itself to see the full value down to the WEI.
     ![before_after_click_mycrypto](../../Images/before_after_click_mycrypto.png)
 * If increasing the transaction value and clicking on the wallet amount doesn't help, try the following:
     * Terminate both nodes using `control+C` in the Node1 and Node2 terminal windows.